opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 You can add additional labels or annotations on the nodepool configuration.
 This is useful for integration with other applications such as a service mesh, or configuring a prometheus scrape endpoint:

+In addition, annotations can also be configured globally using the `spec.general.annotations` field in the Kubernetes specification.
+These annotations are not only limited to the node pool but also extend to Kubernetes services, providing flexibility and additional information to enhance the Kubernetes environment.

 ```yaml
 spec:
   nodePools: